 Go programs are lightweight, as Go runtimes clean up unused memory as extra code within the executable binary.
 This makes it easier to write memory-efficient Go code as the Go compiler has some spare code logic within each program.

-Languages like Rust and C++ use slightly less memory than Go however — but this is because they afford developers more control over memory usage, whereas Go runtime automatically handles this for efficiency.
+Languages like Rust and C++ use slightly less memory than Go, however, this is because they afford developers more control over memory usage, whereas Go runtime automatically handles this for efficiency.

-Designed for multi-core processors and well-scaled for concurrency, making it ideal for large-scale projects
+🔗 Designed for multi-core processors and is well-scaled for concurrency, making it ideal for large-scale projects

 Golang’s quick and efficient compilation makes it effective for even the largest projects.
 Even the most complex projects can be quickly built and worked on efficiently to reduce bugs and aid easy debugging.